 The latest in data center infrastructure

-Looking at emerging technology is important for the future of data centers, but what today's data center?
-These tips on cloud computing, converged infrastructure and data center cooling show the current trends to follow.
+Looking at emerging technology is important for the future of data centers, but what about today's data center?
+These tips on cloud computing, converged infrastructure and the data center show the current trends to follow.

 IT has three choices with public cloud: steering clear, maintaining its entire environment off-site in the cloud or seeking the best of both worlds with the hybrid cloud model.
 Continue Reading